Don’t wait for someone else to do it. Hire yourself and start calling the shots.Get Started Free

 - Audio and video content that auto plays

 - Target the right keywords/channels.
-It’s likely that a high bounce rate indicates low-quality traffic.
-Use Google Analytics to determine those traffic sources that are driving poor quality traffic and either work to improve them, or terminate the campaigns altogether.
-If your website is attracting the wrong crowd, don’t be surprised when visitors bounce.
+It’s likely that a high bounce rate indicates traffic that does not fit your target market.
+Use Google Analytics to determine which traffic sources are driving less desirable traffic.
+Then you can either work to improve them, or terminate the campaigns altogether.
+If your website is attracting the wrong crowd, you should not be surprised when visitors bounce.
 Optimizing your keywords and choosing the right channels is key.

 - Nail interlinking.
-To encourage visitors to browse other pages on your website, add as many organic links to other relevant content, products, and pages, as you can.
+To encourage visitors to browse other pages, add as many organic links to other relevant content, products, and pages, as you can.

 - Improve usability.
-If they find your website difficult to navigate or too hard on they eye, new visitors will leave almost immediately.
-Needless to say, this can have a dire effect on your business.
+Design a website that is easy to navigate and looks nice so that new visitors will want to stay there.
 You can enhance the usability of your site by adjusting the size of your headlines, picking out the right fonts, selecting contrasting colors, making use of the white space and bulleted lists, and improving the information architecture of your pages.

-- Optimize your website for mobile.
-It’s one of the key rules that everyone’s banging on about, but it still gets ignored all too often.
+- Optimize for mobile.
+This is one of the key rules that you should not ignore.
 People are increasingly shopping on their mobiles.
-If you can’t provide an enjoyable experience and your website isn’t responsive, there is no doubt that visitors will bounce.
+A website that provides an enjoyable experience and is responsive will no doubt decrease your bounce rate.